Shared decision-making for people with heart valve disease

 Shared decision-making in heart valve disease has proven benefits.
 It has been shown to improve quality of life for people living with heart valve disease – but too often, it does not take place.

-People who are diagnosed with heart valve disease are often confronted with a wide range of treatment options when they ultimately require a valve repair or replacement.
+People who are diagnosed with heart valve disease can be eligible for different treatment options, with most of them involving either valve repair or replacement.
 In 2021, the European Society of Cardiology (ESC) and the European Association for Cardio‑Thoracic Surgery (EACTS) published new guidelines for the management of valvular heart disease, which state that ‘the patient and their family should be thoroughly informed and assisted in their decision on the best treatment option’.

 Shared decision-making is not simply a case of clinicians educating a person about their illness.
 It involves doctors and patients working together to choose the most suitable treatment, with the patient’s personal preferences and goals considered fully alongside clinical evidence and the doctor’s expertise.